 If you experience these symptoms in addition to heat intolerance, seek medical attention immediately.
 Heat exhaustion can lead to heatstroke if left untreated.
 This can be fatal.

-Here are some ways to protect yourself from feeling the effects of heat sensitivity:
+Here are some ways to

 - Stay in a cooled environment.
 This is one of the best ways to avoid the symptoms.